-From comics to television to film, Batman’s origin has been told many times in his 75-plus year history.
-Each telling and retelling has had its own twist to it even telling something from a different angle or adding a new wrinkle to it.
+Batman’s origin has been told many times in his 75-plus year history.
+Each telling and retelling has added a new wrinkle to it.
 But which is the definitive origin?
 For me, and many others, it’s got to be Batman: Year One.
-Written by the legendary Frank Miller, art by the masterful David Mazzucchelli and colours by Richmond Lewis, this story from 1986 tells the Batman origin, and the things around it, in a way which is true to the original telling but is expanded upon to be a very satisfying read.
+Written by the legendary Frank Miller, art by the masterful David Mazzucchelli, and colours by Richmond Lewis, this 1986 story tells the Batman origin and the events around it.

-Before Batman: Year One Batman’s origin was told a few times in done-in-one stories throughout the years, but with Year One goes further by telling it over four issues.
-As a result, Year One has greater room to move telling the origin from all angles.
-In film terms it’s like Batman Begins instead of the origin told in the 1989 Batman movie.
+Before Year One, Batman’s origin had been told many times before.
+Usually in done-in-one stories.
+But with Year One the origin is expanded to be told over four issues.
+There’s a lot more room to flesh out the ideas and let them breathe.
+In film terms, it’s like Batman Begins instead of the origin told in the 1989 Batman movie.

-Miller is able to tell more than the broad strokes of the origin to shed some light on Batman’s early days.
-We see a Batman who is skilled but still inexperienced.
+Miller can tell more than the broad strokes of the origin to shed some light on Batman’s early days.
+We see a Batman who is skilled but inexperienced.
 He makes mistakes and isn’t able to read the plays as well as the Batman we all know.
 This is best shown through a fight Batman has with some robbers on a fire escape.
-His inexperience gets him into trouble when he comes at the situation at wrong angle, risking the life of one of the robbers and receiving a beating at the same time.
+His inexperience gets him into trouble when he comes at the situation from the wrong angle, risking the life of one of the robbers and receiving a beating at the same time.
 But throughout the story we see Batman develop into the one we’re more familiar with, along with his ingenuity and heroics.

-But Batman isn’t the only focus with Jim Gordon playing a sizeable role throughout.
-Currently a lieutenant that recently transferred from Chicago to Gotham, Year One shows the role Gordon played in cleaning up the city’s corrupt police force.
-It shows a man who stands by the law and do what ever it takes to clean up the city, even when he becomes a target of these corrupt police – which includes his partner and the police commissioner.
-That’s not to say he is not perfect.
-His morals are tested and some of his methods are questionable, especially when it comes to dealing with his crooked partner.
+Jim Gordon plays a sizeable role in Year One.
+Year One reveals the role a young lieutenant Gordon played in cleaning up Gotham’s corrupt police force.
+Gordon is a man who stands by the law and does whatever it takes to clean up the city, even when he becomes a target of their corruption.
+In the process, his morals are tested when he’s forced into questionable actions.

-Throughout Year One we also see some glimpses of Selina Kyle (aka Catwoman) in here early days.
-She’s smart and independent, taking shit from nobody.
-She isn’t a huge focus in the story but we do see intermittent glimpses of her as she slowly transforms into the cat-burglar, Catwoman, as inspired in her own way by the work of Batman.
+We also see glimpses of Selina Kyle (aka Catwoman) in her early days.
+She’s smart and independent and takes shit from nobody.
+While she isn’t a huge focus in the story, we do see intermittent glimpses of her as she slowly transforms into Catwoman, as inspired in a way by the work of Batman.

-Mazzucchelli’s art is helped by the masterful colours of Richmond Lewis.
-Her muted tones are perfect for the gritty narrative with heavy uses of browns, greys and blues throughout.
-The use of reads give this great neon glow which help amplify the danger of the situations to the show some of the more undesirable elements of Gotham City.
+Mazzucchelli’s art is accompanied by Richmond Lewis’ masterful colours.
+Her muted tones are ideal for the gritty narrative with heavy uses of browns, greys and blues throughout.
+The use of reds gives this great neon glow which helps amplify the danger of the situations as to the show some of the more undesirable elements of Gotham City.

 Batman: Year One is a story that has stood the test of time to stay rigid throughout the multiple continuity changes which DC Comics have done over the past 30 years.
-It has been referenced, especially with Scott Snyder’s Black Mirror story, and has also been inspiration for creating continuity for stories in other mediums – especially Christopher Nolan’s Batman Begins.
-While he did the origin in his own way it’s very much structured similar to Batman: Year One.
+It is heavily referenced, especially with Scott Snyder’s Black Mirror story, and has also been the inspiration for stories in other mediums – most evident in Christopher Nolan’s Batman Begins.

 Batman: Year One is collected in a trade paperback and hardcover and can be found at all good comic book stores.
 It is also available digitally from Comixology, DC Comics app, Kindle, Google Play and iTunes store.